jpsim/LetterpressPlayer/README.md

 # To Do List

-1. Improve performance.
-Analysis takes ~7s on my iPhone 5.
+1. Improve performance
-2. Refactor: this code was written in a few hours and its sense of style is frightening.
+2. Refactor
-3. Improve UI.
-Currently awful.
+3. Improve UI
-4. Improve scoring algorithm to account for making tiles deep blue and finishing a game when a winning word is possible.
+4. Improve scoring algorithm to finish a game when a winning word is possible
-5. Keep a list of played words.
+5. Keep a list of played words
-6. Build a physical iOS testing machine to automate playing.

 # Disclaimer